ClickCease

 5 Key Stages in Content Marketing

-A curated list of content marketing facts and statistics for 2023 revealed that content marketing works in three primary ways: boosting sales, building customer relationships, and increasing brand awareness.
-The list also stated that content marketing costs 62% less than outbound marketing yet generates leads more than three times the latter.
+A curated list of 2023 content marketing statistics highlights its effectiveness in boosting sales, building customer relationships, and increasing brand awareness.
+Notably, content marketing costs 62% less than outbound marketing but generates over three times as many leads.

 1. Customer and Competitor Research